Introduction: Card Stock Trainer Airplane [STEM Plane]

 Step 4: Rudder, Elevator, and Wing

-The edge of a ruler is handy for this.
+The edge of a ruler is handy for making creases.
 Use one hand to clamp the card stock (horizontal stabilizers) or chipboard (vertical stabilizer) to the ruler, such that the edge of the ruler is where you want the crease to be.
-Use your other hand to gently establish a slight crease.
-The elevator should be raised by about 10 degrees, and can be adjusted after test flights.
+Use your other hand to gently bend the material that overhangs the ruler.
+The elevator should be raised by about 5 degrees, and can be adjusted after test flights.
 The rudder should be straight until adjustments to flight are needed.

 As explained in the directions, there is a fold at the leading edge of the wing.
 Fold down and under, and use glue (preferably a glue stick) to bond it to the bottom side of the wing, creating a double layer of card stock.